clemensv/avrotize/avrojson.md

 Unions of primitive types and of enum values are handled through JSON values' (RFC8259, Section 3) ability to reflect variable types.

-Given a type union of `[string, null]` and a string value "test", a serialized field named "example" is encoded as `"example": null` or `"example": "test"`.
+Given a type union of `[string, null]` and a string value "test", a encoded field named "example" is encoded as `"example": null` or `"example": "test"`.
 For null-valued fields, the JSON encoder MAY omit the field entirely.
 During decoding, missing fields are set to null.
 If a default value is defined for the field, decoding MUST set the field value to the default value.

-For a type union of `[string,int]` and string values "2" and the int value 2, a serialized field named "example" is encoded as `"example": "2"` or `"example":2`.
+For a type union of `[string,int]` and string values "2" and the int value 2, a encoded field named "example" is encoded as `"example": "2"` or `"example":2`.

-For a type union of `[null, myEnum]` with myEnum being an enum type having symbols "test1" and "test2", a serialized field named "example" is encoded as `"example": null` or `"example": "test1"` or `"example": "test2"`.
+For a type union of `[null, myEnum]` with myEnum being an enum type having symbols "test1" and "test2", a encoded field named "example" is encoded as `"example": null` or `"example": "test1"` or `"example": "test2"`.

 Instances of unions of primitive types with arrays and records or maps can also